 We do recommend regular grooming when puppy gets older, but until then, here is a great video on washing basic.

-Check out my favorites page to see our choices for dog food: we love using Purina Pro Plan Lamb Puppy kibble and Kirkland Brand Chicken and Lamb canned food from Costco.
-When a puppy is purchased from us, we do our best to ensure puppy goes home with twenty-one days worth of food to help with their digestion as puppy transitions into your home.
+Check out my favorites page to see our choices for dog food: we love using Purina Pro Plan Lamb Puppy kibble and Purina Pro Plan Wet canned food.
+When a puppy is purchased from us, we do our best to ensure puppy eats twenty-one days worth of food we use to help with their digestion as puppy transitions into your home.
 It is highly recommended that you please stick to our food for the first fourteen days of puppy coming home.
 If you decide to change the type of food for your puppy, it is a good idea to mix half of our food and half of your new food together, and serve that for the next seven days.
 This will allow your puppy's digestion to become accustomed to your new food.
 Failure to adhere to this recommendation may result in loose stools, unfortunate vomiting and unexpected, undesirable puppy behavior due to an upset stomach.
-For new puppy owners that must fly home, it is recommended that you purchase your food in advance; it is not easy to fly with a puppy, carry their dog food and transport your luggage.
+It is recommended that you purchase your food in advance; it is not easy to fly with a puppy, carry their dog food and transport your luggage.

 Be Careful of Heights